Celebrating Over 30 Years of Trusted Service

 Hired current President & CEO, Mindie Reule

-Raised COVID-19 relief funds, distributed CARES Act funding, deepened our commitment to equity, and unrestricted most grants to support our communities through a challenging year
+Raised $1 Million in COVID-19 relief funds through our Resilience Fund, and distributed another $1 Million in CARES Act funding, deepened our commitment to equity, and unrestricted most grants to support our communities through a challenging year